justnonamenoname/lifeticle/readme.md

 **The methods of qualia**

-Suggested possible structural methods for generating qualia-there are several options, each with its own drawbacks:
+Suggested possible structural methods for generating qualia-there are several options:
 1) It can be imagined that electrical activity near the lifeticle serves as a generator.
 The visual image from the eye, in terms of the amount of information, not only has an enormous size in megapixels and megabytes, but also has depth and brightness.
 To generate the image, signals must transmit information at a megabit speed.